-- 41. Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Corporate Director of Finance and staff, who must act in line with the Treasury Management Strategy.
+- 45. Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Corporate Director of Finance and staff, who must act in line with the Treasury Management Strategy.
 The Treasury Management Strategy Statement is agreed by Cabinet in February prior to agreement at full Council before the start of each financial year.
-Amendments to the Treasury Management Strategy during the year are only done with Cabinet approval. - 42.
+Amendments to the Treasury Management Strategy during the year are only done with Cabinet approval. - 46.
 Treasury activity is monitored and reported to senior management on a daily and weekly basis.
-Monthly reports on treasury management activity, including compliance with prudential indicators, are provided to Cabinet as part of the budget monitoring process.
+Monthly and more detailed quarterly reports on treasury management activity, including compliance with prudential indicators, are provided to Cabinet as part of the budget monitoring process.
+The Cabinet is responsible for scrutinising treasury management decisions.